rba100/RedGate.Ipc/README.md

         return new ServerImplementation();
     }

-When a client attempts to invoke a method on `ITestInterface`, the framework will create a proxy for `ICallback` which the server can use to initiate communications and push things to the client asynchonously.
+When a client attempts to invoke a method on `ITestInterface`, the service host will create a proxy for `ICallback` and call the registered factory method to obtain a handler for `ITestInterface`.

-### Remarks
+#### Remarks

-Server-side callback proxies are scoped to a single connection, which is guarenteed to be the same connection routed to the service delegate the consumer returns in the factory.
-When the client disconnects, the proxy with throw `ChannelFaultedException` when a method is called.
+The provided duplex builder method will be called at most once per connection, providing a new callback scoped to that connection.
+The delegate method provided by the consumer should create be a new instance of the delegate object for each connection, if any guarentee is required that the delegate and callback are scoped to the same connected client.

-The behaviour on the client side differs in that both the proxy and the supplied callback are re-used accross reconnections.
+The behaviour on the client-side differs in connection failure and reconnection is performed silently (if it can be done within the timeout interval) which means client-side proxy instances and registered callback handlers are not scoped to a single connection.

 ## Exceptions